meltyourface/blank/posts/Creator-and-destroyer/Lucid-Dreaming-Ritual-for-Subconscious-Exploration/index.md

 ## The Arcane Ritual of Ethereal Oneirogenesis

-Objective: To summon the Realm of Lucid Dreamscapes and achieve mastery over one's own dreams while traversing the subconscious.
+**Objective**: To summon the Realm of Lucid Dreamscapes and achieve mastery over one's own dreams while traversing the subconscious.

 Incantation Sequence: